xxiexuezhi/xxiexuezhi.github.io/_pages/about.md

 ## Talks & Research Updates

 <p align="left">
-Check out Our Designed Art Work Using Machine Learninig Which Was Selected as Cover Figure for ACS Science (IF 18,7) and the Recorded Virtual Talk on MLSB NeurIPS (HelixGAN)
+Check out my new paper [Link for my paper](https://pubs.acs.org/doi/10.1021/acscentsci.3c01488) using diffusion model for peptide drug design as well as our designed Art Work Which Was Selected as Cover Figure for ACS Science (IF 18,7).
+On the right side, there was my Recorded Virtual Talk on MLSB NeurIPS regarding peptide design using generative model (HelixGAN)
 </p>
 <p align="center">
 <a  href="https://pubs.acs.org/toc/acscii/10/5" target="_blank">